 - Finish your day at Xcaret at the MÉXICO ESPECTACULA

 The park is in a jungle setting and uses this exhibit local wildlife including macaws, flamingos, jaguars to name a few.
 As you wander through the park there are several Mayan ruins to explore.

 Xcaret pretty much offers the full complement of maritime experiences.
 Our first port of call is the pens where the dolphins are kept, and where you can pay to play with a dolphin.
 We love these gentle and intelligent creatures, so it is somewhat upsetting to see them exploited this way.
-In addition to dolphins there are also enclosures with alligators, manatees and other water loving creatures.
-Beyond the animal exhibits the park opens up on to a marina and a family friendly beach area.
-Our destination is the far end of the marina where we have signed up for a boat ride out beyond the protection of the harbor and to do some snorkeling around the reefs that run along this part of the Yucatan coast.
-On the way we pass some large ponds where they have a breeding program running for sea turtles.
+In addition to dolphins, there are also enclosures with alligators, manatees and other water-loving creatures.
+Beyond the animal exhibits the park opens up on to a marina and a family-friendly beach area.
+Our destination is the far end of the marina where we have signed up for a boat ride out beyond the protection of the harbour and to do some snorkelling around the reefs that run along this part of the Yucatan coast.
+On the way, we pass some large ponds where they have a breeding program running for sea turtles.
 There are a large number of baby turtles of various sizes that will at some point be returned to the sea.
-As well as baby turtles there is an extensive water enclosure where full grown sea turtles gracefully swim through the throngs of mangrove trees and among the stanchions supporting the walkways and buildings suspended over the water.
+As well as baby turtles there is an extensive water enclosure where full-grown sea turtles gracefully swim through the throngs of mangrove trees and among the stanchions supporting the walkways and buildings suspended over the water.

 At Xcaret you can swim in crystal clear rivers that pass through a maze of caves and tunnels, lit by natural light from air vents.
 As you pass through these caves you will see coral formations fossilized on the rock.

 There are three underground rivers in Xcaret to choose from: the Blue River, the Mayan River, and the Manatee River.
 The three of them flow into the sea, next to mangroves inhabited by pink flamingos